UniMiBAnalyses/ML4Anomalies/Plots/README.md

 X_train, X_test, y_train, y_test = train_test_split(SM,SM,test_size=0.2, random_state=1)
 All_test = np.concatenate((All_BSM, X_test))
 ```
-**Weights:** Note that the weights of the EFT samples need to be scaled by the wilson coefficient cW and all the weights have to be rescaled by a normalization factor:
+**Weights:** Note that the weights of the EFT samples need to be scaled by the wilson coefficient cW and all the weights should be rescaled by a normalization factor:
 ```python
 All_BSM["w"].loc["L"] = All_BSM["w"].loc["L"].to_numpy()*cW
 All_BSM["w"].loc["Q"] = All_BSM["w"].loc["Q"].to_numpy()*cW*cW